dmanlfc/arcade1up/Latte Panda/model3/README.md

 Place the model3.sh bash script into the /opt/retropie/emulators/model3 directory
 ### Note: You'll need to also create this directory

 Take the contexts of the es_systems.cfg file and edit Emulation Stations es_systems.cfg located at /etc/emulationstation

+## Supermodel exit button

+If you wish to create an exit button for Supermodel currently this cannot be achieved through the ini just yet (svn 775) as it's hard coded.
+Where you have downloaded the source code, go to the trunk/Src/inputs folder Edit the inputs.cpp file & add the appropriate extra input required to the uiExit line. i.e. JOY1_BUTTON11

+Re-compile the code & copy the updated supermodel binary to your /opt/retropie/emulators/model3 directory The associated button will now exit the game.